 Perhaps as a result of disclosure of such tax schemes, and their increased use, legislation has been introduced over recent years to combat such schemes including the recent incorporation of loan charges.

 Further steps have been taken to prevent tax avoidance by close companies and to ensure that, for example in the case of offshore or dissolved/insolvent companies, the liability is transferred to the employee.

-Quite often, once HMRC is aware of the tax scheme (either as a result of disclosure or as a result of negotiations then an Accelerated Payment Notice may be issued for payment whilst negotiations are ongoing.
-For more information on Accelerated Payment Notices please click here.
+Quite often, once HMRC is aware of the tax scheme (either as a result of disclosure or as a result of negotiations then an accelerated payment notice may be issued for payment whilst negotiations are ongoing.

 Obviously, this has other consequences as – if income is considered (some years later) as subject to income tax rules (including the liability for NICs) – then the liability will be considerably increased following the application of interest, penalties and surcharges under the various tax legislation.
 Indeed, where an EBT is invalid, then this can result in the tax scheme being considerably more expensive to the company.